revarcline/rombrary/ROADMAP.md

-make publisher, console, and genre slugable like for anyone: games/:slug - show game games/ publishers/:slug - all games by publisher consoles/:slug - all games on console genres/:slug regions/:slug
+make publisher, console, and genre slugable like for anyone: games/:id - show game
+(while logged in)
+- other users with game,

+games/ - all games
+publishers/:slug - all games by publisher
+consoles/:slug - all games on console
+genres/:slug
+regions/:slug

+so :attr/:slug
+make use of send(params[:attr])

+do in game controller
+possibly use a slug send function to simplify! same with edit

 while logged in as user
-:user/ - all user games
+users/:slug - all user games

+do in user controller as above

 put login page on home view, only display if logged in!